AlmondGod/action-diffusion-handbook/README.md

 ## Action Diffusion

-1. Output $x$ represents robot actions instead of the typical image
+1. Now, output $x$ represents robot actions instead of the typical image
 2. Denoising process is conditioned on input observation $O_t$
     1. Action Diffusion approximates conditional dist $p(A | O)$ instead of joint dist of both $(p(A,O))$
         1. Thus, there is no need to infer future states/observations, which speeds up the process